plausible/docs/docs/self-hosting-configuration.md

 You just need to add your account details, mount the database in the `plausible` container and let the image update the database automatically.
 To run the complete setup including geoip see [`docker-compose-geoip.yml`](https://github.com/plausible/hosting/blob/master/geoip/docker-compose.geoip.yml).

-### Google Search Integration
+### Google Integration

-To enable the Google Search Console integration, as is described elsewhere in the [docs](google-search-console-integration.md), you first need to authorize your self-hosted installation with a Google Account.
+Plausible supports integration with [Google Search Console](google-search-console-integration.md) and importing data from [Google Analytics](google-analytics-import.md).
+Both of these features require your self-hosted installation be authorized with a Google account.
 Complete the following three tasks to do so.

 #### Task One: Create an OAuth Client